Tergel Molom-Ochir

 Duke University

-Research Associate, Hewlett Packard Labs
+Research Associate, Hewlett Packard Labs — Emerging Accelerators Team

 Email: tergel.molom-ochir@duke.edu

-Google Scholar | GitHub | LinkedIn
+CV | Google Scholar | GitHub | LinkedIn | X

 Biography

-Previously, I worked with Dr. Qiangfei Xia at UMass Amherst on memristive devices, and with Dr. Yingyan Lin at Rice University on efficient deep learning.
+Previously, I completed my B.S. in Electrical Engineering at UMass Amherst with Dr. Xia, and worked with Dr. Yingyan Lin at Rice University on efficient deep learning.

 News

-• [Dec 2025] Paper on CAM-based DNA classification accepted at HPCA 2025!
+• [Dec 2025] NP-CAM accepted at HPCA 2025.

 • [Oct 2025] Patent filed at Hewlett Packard Enterprise for In-Memory MCTS Accelerator.